Serena Williams and Coco Gauff are gearing up for competition with karaoke, dancing and a bit of sparring with Mike Tyson

-(CNN)What are pro-tennis stars Serena Williams and Coco Gauff doing to prepare for the first Grand Slam tennis competition of the season?
+(CNN)What are pro tennis stars Serena Williams and Coco Gauff doing to prepare for the first Grand Slam tennis competition of the season?
 Living it up at a Florida resort, of course.

 The duo have been all over social media while they attend a star-studded preseason training camp put on by Serena's trainer Patrick Mouratoglou.